notsatan/kodi-strm/readme.md

 This method can also be used to get the ID of a particular TeamDrive and use it as a [custom argument](#scanning-a-particular-folder) to directly scan the teamdrive.

-> #### Example - Using Custom Arguments
+#### Example; Using Custom Arguments

->
-> Running the following command will scan a particular folder on Google Drive, and place the store the generated strm files inside the directory `/home/kodi-libraries` instead of resorting to the defaults
+Running the following command will scan the folder `0AOC6NXsE2KJMUk9PVA` and generate strm files inside the directory `/home/kodi libraries` instead of resorting to the defaults.

->
-> `python strm-generator.py --source=0AOC6NXsE2KJMUk9PVA --dest="/home/kodi libraries"`
+`python strm-generator.py --source=0AOC6NXsE2KJMUk9PVA --dest="/home/kodi libraries"`

+If you're unsure about using custom arguments, feel free to just replace the values in the command above with **valid** values, and you're good to go!

 ---

 ### How is this script better than the existing add-on?

-To be honest, I'm not completely sure of this myself.
-While the add-on is open source, I'm too lazy to take a look at the code and determine why exactly this happens.
+Based on the tests I have run upto now, this script didn't crash or lag, and was quite a bit faster than the add-on.
+Honestly, I'm not sure about why this happens.
+While the add-on is [open source](https://github.com/cguZZman/plugin.googledrive), I'm yet to take a look at the source code and determine why.

 What I do know is, this script is as simple as it can be.
-There is no clever hack, or trick to make this script more robust.
-Yet, all the tests I ran seem to deny this, while the add-on crashes frequently, this script works perfectly fine (and no, this is **definitely not** because of hardware limitation at my end).
+There is no clever hack, or any trick present.
+Yet, all the tests I ran prove that this script is somehow better than the add-on (and no, this is **definitely not** because of any hardware limitation at my end).

-The only cause I can draw for this difference is that this has got something to do with Kodi (or the integration between the add-on and Kodi).
+It is possible that this difference is being caused by Kodi (or the integration between the add-on and Kodi).
 Regardless, I noticed a flaw, and wrote a simple script to overcome it effectively.

 ## How does this script work

-The basic functioning of this script revolves around traversing a directory on Google Drive, iterating through each file present in this dirctory and generating strm files for any media file.
+The basic functioning of this script revolves around traversing a directory on Google Drive, iterating through each file present in this directory and generating an equivalent `.strm` file for every media file.
 An important part of this is to be able to recognize media files.

 The most important step while creating a strm file is to ensure that the contents of the file are stored in such a manner that they can be parsed by the Google Drive add-on.